Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series400/ex450_MP_QueryServiceDiscovery/ReadMe.txt

 -keyfile keystore file for creating an encrypted connection.
 -keypasswd keystore password for creating an encrypted connection.
 Note: please refer to README.md of RTSDK Java for generating a keystore file.
+-tokenURL URL to perform authentication to get access and refresh tokens (optional).
+-serviceDiscoveryURL URL for RDP service discovery to get global endpoints (optional).

 Optional RIC item name parameters.
 -itemName Request item name (optional).
 The default item name is IBM.N.